creeperhub/free-template/README.md

     ```bash
     npm run dev
     ```
-2. The application will open in your default browser at `http://localhost:5173`.
+2. The application will open in your default browser at `http://localhost:5173` or `http://localhost:8080`.

 ---